magiclen/image-interlacer/README.md

   <INPUT_PATH>  Assign an image or a directory for image interlacing.
 It should be a path of a file or a directory

 Options:
   -o, --output-path <OUTPUT_PATH>  Assign a destination of your generated files.
-It should be a path of a directory or a file depending on your input path [aliases: output]
+It should be a path of a directory or a file depending on your input path [alias: --output]
   -s, --single-thread              Use only one thread -f, --force                      Force to overwrite files
       --allow-gif                  Allow to do GIF interlacing